openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <h3>The Exposer</h3>
 <p>Exposer is to expose the snapshot/target volume as a path/device name/endpoint that are recognizable by Velero generic data path.
 For different snapshot types/snapshot accesses, the Exposer may be different.
 This isolation guarantees that when we want to support other snapshot types/snapshot accesses, we only need to replace with a new Exposer and keep other components as is.</p>

+<h3>Velero Generic Data Path</h3>
+<p>VGDP is the collective of modules that is introduced in Unified Repository design.
+Velero uses these modules to finish data transmission for various purposes.
+In includes uploaders and the backup repository</p>